huzaifahtariqahmed/Direct-Digital-Synthesizer/README.md

 - This module basically acts as a cyclic counter.
 - Basically producing output phases of a Sine Wave.
-- It takes as input a "Frequency Select Word (FSW)".
+- It takes as input a 'Frequency Select Word (FSW)'.
 - This value is stored in a 10-Bit Register.
 - This value sets the increments that the phase counter should take.
 - This is what actually sets the frequency of the Sine Wave generated.